After dayslong manhunt, man arrested in fatal shooting of mom, 11-year-old in parked car in Massachusetts

 Mangual and Belnavis were both wanted on charges of armed assault to murder and carrying a firearm without a license, police said.

-Mangual’s charges will be upgraded to murder on Tuesday, and when Belnavis is brought back to Massachusetts he will also be charged with murder, Worcester County District Attorney Joseph Early Jr. said.
+Mangual’s charges will be upgraded to murder on Tuesday, and when Belnavis is brought back to Massachusetts he will also be charged to murder, Worcester County District Attorney Joseph Early Jr. said.

 Police and prosecutors said they’ve spoken with the victims' family following Belnavis' arrest.
 Worcester Police Lt.
 David Doherty said they were "grateful and thankful."